 A minimum of one piece of work per week should have a meaningful comment, including positive comments and, where appropriate, targets for improvement.

 RE:

-All pieces of work should be marked, including a positive comment.
-At least one extension question should be set each week, where appropriate for the pupil, and this should be marked.
+All pieces of work should be marked, including a positive comment and suggestions for improvements A challenge should be given weekly which will take the student on i their learning.
 All 'religious' words should be corrected.

 Humanities: